 Beetlejuice is a 1988 American horror comedy fantasy film directed by Tim Burton, produced by The Geffen Film Company and distributed by Warner Bros.

-Barbara and Adam Maitland decide to spend their vacation decorating their idyllic New England country home.
-While the young couple are driving back from town, Barbara swerves to avoid a dog wandering the roadway and crashes through a covered bridge, plunging into the river below.
-After realising that they died in the car accident, they find themselves stuck haunting their country residence, unable to leave the house.
-A new family moves in – The Deetzes – who consists of Charles, a former real estate developer; his second wife Delia, an aspiring sculptor; and his goth daughter Lydia from his first marriage.
-Under the guidance of interior designer Otho, the Deetzes transform the house into a gaudy piece of pastel-toned modern art.
-The Maitlands seek help from their afterlife caseworker, Juno, who informs them that they must remain in the house for 125 years.
-If they want the Deetzes out of the house, it is up to them to scare them away.
-The Maitlands’ attempts at scaring the family away prove utterly ineffective.
-Their efforts attract Beetlejuice (Betelgeuse), a rambunctious spirit whose “help” quickly becomes dangerous for the Maitlands and innocent Lydia.
+Barbara and Adam Maitland decide to spend their vacation decorating their picturesque New England country house.
+Barbara swerves to avoid a dog wandering the road and smashes through a covered bridge, tumbling into the river below, as the young couple drives back from town.
+After learning that they died in the vehicle accident, they are trapped in their country home, unable to leave.
+The Deetzes, a former real estate developer, his second wife Delia, an aspiring sculptor, and his goth daughter Lydia from his first marriage, are the new residents.
+The Deetzes remodel the house into a garish piece of pastel-toned modern art with the help of interior designer Otho.
+The Maitlands seek assistance from Juno, their afterlife caseworker, who tells them that they must stay in the house for 125 years.
+It is their responsibility to frighten the Deetzes out of the house.
+The Maitlands’ attempts to frighten the family away fail miserably.
+Their efforts attract Beetlejuice (Betelgeuse), a rowdy spirit whose “assistance” quickly turns deadly for the Maitlands and Lydia.

 |Michael Keaton as Beetlejuice|